1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Temp extra annotation Rise fall T.D Lysenko.md

 Neat example not relevant:
 “On reading the article, which he, himself, had originally
-asked for, Lysenko became enraged and categorically refused  to print it in his journal”
+asked for, [[Lysenko]] became enraged and categorically refused  to print it in his journal”
 (Medvedev and Lerner, p.
 105)

 "“His assignment apparently had been to  watch Zhukovsky’s school.”
 (Medvedev and Lerner, p.
 129)"

-“Lysenko exclaims  with exaltation: “Aha!
+“[[Lysenko]] exclaims  with exaltation: “Aha!
 You came to relearn?””
 (Medvedev and Lerner, p.
 132)

 “This unique volume was also translated into languages of friendly socialist states, some of which, unfortunately, adopted the Soviet “experience” of persecution of genetics”  (Medvedev and Lerner, p.
 141)